 Theaters in New York City, one of the largest movie markets in the country, opened at reduced capacity on March 5 for the first time in nearly a year.
-They will operate at 33% capacity starting on April 26.
+They began operating at 33% capacity starting on April 26.
 Live indoor performances across New York State commenced on April 2 with the reopening of multiple flexible venues.

-Disneyland — which has been closed for nearly a year, costing Disney’s theme park division around $2.6 billion in lost operating income during the most recent quarter, and devastating the economies of Anaheim and Orange County — is set to reopen on April 30, while Universal Studios resumed operations (only to California residents) on April 16.
+Disneyland — which had been closed for nearly a year, costing Disney’s theme park division around $2.6 billion in lost operating income during the most recent quarter, and devastating the economies of Anaheim and Orange County — reopened on April 30, while Universal Studios resumed operations (only to California residents) on April 16.
 Six Flags Magic Mountain in Valencia reopened on April 3 for the general public.

 Variety will be tracking all major reopenings, including movie theaters, performance venues and indoor restaurants, and updating this list as more announcements are made.